Urban services

 Urban services support First Nations members living in urban areas and not affiliated with a community in pursuing their education and developing their professional skills, by helping them find work and hold long-term jobs.

-These objectives take into account their specific needs in order to reduce the gaps in employment situations, income and skills between First Nations living in urban areas and not affiliated with a community and non-Indigenous people.
+These objectives take into account their specific needs in order to reduce the gaps in employment situations, income and skills between First Nations living in urban areas and non-Indigenous people.

-Urban services also aim to enhance the capacity of organizations and service delivery structures that support First Nations living in urban areas and not affiliated with a community, so they can provide professional training and employment services.
+Urban services also aim to enhance the capacity of organizations that support First Nations living in urban areas, so they can provide professional training and employment services.

 Vision for urban services